codingMustache/codingMustache/README.md

 ## Daily Trivia

-In web design, what does CSS stand for?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Counter Strike: Source
+ 1. Hexidecimal
- 2. Cascading Style Sheet
+ 2. Octal
- 3. Corrective Style Sheet
+ 3. Duodecimal
- 4. Computer Style Sheet
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  Hexidecimal
 </details>